-Relying on third-party manufacturers may result in delays in our clinical trials and product introductions.\
+Relying on third-party manufacturers may result in delays in our clinical trials and product introductions.

 We have no manufacturing facilities and have no experience in the manufacturing of drugs or in designing drug-manufacturing processes.
 We have contracted with third-party manufacturers to produce, in collaboration with us, our drug candidates for clinical trials.
 If any of our drug candidates are approved by the FDA or other regulatory agencies for commercial sale, we may need to contract with a third party to manufacture them in larger quantities.
 We currently use third-party manufacturers to produce clinical supplies of our compounds for us, including pimavanserin and ACP-104.
 While we believe that there are alternative sources available to manufacture our drug candidates, in the event that we seek such alternative sources, we may not be able to enter into replacement arrangements without delays or additional expenditures.
-We cannot estimate these delays or costs with certainty but do not expect them to be material.
+We cannot estimate these delays or costs with certainty but, if they were to occur, they could cause a delay in our development and commercialization efforts.